Kia K5 Insurance Rates

 Wyoming | $1,530 | -$186 | -10.8% |

-Choosing high deductibles can reduce prices by up to $670 each year, whereas buying more liability protection will push prices upward.
-Moving from a 50/100 limit to a 250/500 limit will increase prices by as much as $468 extra every 12 months.
+Choosing high deductibles can reduce prices by up to $670 annually, whereas buying more liability protection will cost you more.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $468 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |